 Buying an oven liner saves time on cleaning, and buying a sturdy oven liner saves you money on replacing a brittle, thin liner.

 5. Oven Mitts

 Okay, let’s be real.
-You don’t need special tiny oven mitts for a toaster oven (although that could be kind of cute).
-You can use your regular oven mitts for a toaster oven as well.
+You don’t need special tiny oven mitts for a toaster oven (although that would be kind of cute).
+You can use your regular oven mitts for a toaster oven.

-However, I still wanted to mention this because I don’t want you to burn yourself 🙂 Toaster ovens are smaller than ovens, and so there’s a greater risk of touching the rack or sides and burning yourself.
+However, I still wanted to mention this because I don’t want you to burn yourself.
+Toaster ovens are smaller than ovens, so there’s a greater risk of touching the rack or sides and burning yourself.